Finding a Top Financial Advisor Firm in Reston, Virginia

 Alexander Randolph Advisory, Inc.

 Alexander Randolph Advisory offers a variety of investment, wealth management, tax and accounting services to a clientele of mostly individual investors.
-The firm currently manages more than $200 million in assets.

 Alexander Randolph Advisory, Inc. Background

 Alexander Randolph Advisory was founded in 1991.
 Its current principal owner is Gary W. Schlaffer.
 The bulk of the firm’s clients is made of individuals for whom Alexander Randolph Advisory manages retirement plans, trusts and other accounts.
 About 5% are institutions such as corporate retirement plans.

 Alexander Randolph Advisory builds most portfolios utilizing publicly traded stocks, bonds and mutual funds.
 It engages in fundamental analysis to identify securities it believes have potential for above-average return compared to other securities with similar risk of loss.
 It also aims to identify those that are below average risk of loss compared to other securities with similar potential for return.